 There’s loads to think about: who to invite, who to ditch (and how to ditch them), how much to spend, whether to go abroad or stay put, what activities (if any) to do, what fancy dress you can force the stag to wear and, crucially, all the vagaries involved in deciding whether or not to book a stripper.

-Luckily, your trusty pal FHM is on hand to help.
-Between the team, we’ve organised countless stag dos, only one of which culminated in flagellation by a Bavarian dominatrix, permanent scarring and arrest.
-Admittedly, it was a male Bavarian dominatrix, the permanent scar looks like a nose-Swastika and the arrest means one ex team member can never visit the States, but everyone’s allowed one slip up, right?
-Besides, who really wants to go the States anyway?
-We reckon, with our (near) faultless track record, you’d be mad not to listen to us.
+Luckily, your trusty pal, FHM, is on hand to help.
+Between the team, we’ve organized countless stag dos, only one of which culminated in flagellation by a Bavarian dominatrix, permanent scarring and arrest.
+Admittedly, it was a male Bavarian dominatrix, the permanent scar looks like a nose-Swastika and the arrest means one ex team member can never fly again, but everyone’s allowed one slip up, right?

 We’ve also enlisted the help of Redseven, the world’s leading stag do company.
 If, after reading this indispensable guide, you still don’t feel capable of organising a killer stag, one quick call to them and it’ll all be done for you, leaving you to sit back and lap up the plaudits.